Mammoth (TV series)

 Mammoth is a British sitcom, created and written by Mike Bubbins.
-Bubbins gave up his teaching job to forge a career in comedy and portrays PE teacher Tony Mammoth.
+Bubbins gave up his teaching job to pursue a career in comedy and portrays PE teacher Tony Mammoth.

 The pilot episode was released on 5 November 2021, one of six trial shows commissioned by BBC Wales.
 Three further episodes were announced as a joint production by BBC Wales and BBC Studios in 2023.

 The first episode premiered on BBC Two on 17 April 2024, along with the full series on BBC iPlayer.
 A second series was commissioned in May 2024, with filming taking place across four weeks in June and July 2025.
-It is due to launch on 1 December 2025.
+It launched on 1 December 2025.
+A third series was confirmed in May 2026.

+In September 2026, an American version of the show was sent straight-to-series order by Fox Television, with the first season due to air in 2027.